George H. Pendleton: Later life

-Instead, President Grover Cleveland appointed him Envoy Extraordinary and Minister Plenipotentiary to Germany the year that he left office, which he served until April 1889.
+President Grover Cleveland appointed Pendleton Envoy Extraordinary and Minister Plenipotentiary to Germany the year he left office.
+He served until April 1889.
 Five months later, during his return trip to the United States, he died in Brussels, Belgium.

 Beliefs

-Pendleton had a very Jacksonian commitment to the Democratic Party as the best, perhaps the only, mechanism through which ordinary Americans could shape government policies.
+Pendleton had a very Jacksonian commitment to the Democratic Party as the best and perhaps only mechanism through which ordinary Americans could shape government policies.
 Mach (2007) argues that Pendleton's chief contribution was to demonstrate the Whig Party's willingness to use its power in government to achieve Jacksonian ideals.

 While his Jacksonian commitment to states' rights and limited government made him a dissenter during the Civil War, what Mach calls Pendleton's Jacksonian "ardor to expand opportunities for ordinary Americans" was the basis for his leadership in civil service reform and his controversial plan to use greenbacks to repay the federal debt.
 What appeared to be a substantive ideological shift, Mach argues, represented Pendleton's pragmatic willingness to use new means to achieve old ends.

 Personal life

-In 1846, Pendleton was married to Mary Alicia Key (1824–1886), the daughter of Francis Scott Key, the lawyer, author, and amateur poet who is best known today for writing a poem which later became the lyrics for the United States' national anthem, "The Star-Spangled Banner."
-Together, George and Alicia were the parents of:
+In 1846, Pendleton married Mary Alicia Key, the daughter of Francis Scott Key, the lawyer, author, and amateur poet best known for writing the poem that later became the lyrics of the United States' national anthem, "The Star-Spangled Banner."
+George and Alicia were the parents of: